turboapps/docs/server/overview/overview.md

 There are four major server roles in a Turbo Server deployment:

-* A **Hub Server** is stores all application images and user session data.
+* The **Hub Server** is stores all application images and user session data.
 The Hub may be hosted in the Turbo.net cloud or run in a customer managed cloud or on-premises server.
 On-premises Hub servers can federate containers to and from other Hubs.

-* A **Portal Server** hosts the application web portal where users can log in to view and launch applications, open files, and manage Turbo resources.
+* The **Portal Server** hosts the application web portal where users can log in to view and launch applications, open files, and manage Turbo resources.
 A portal server also provides API services allowing other client types to interact with the Turbo environment.

-* An **Application Server** runs containerized applications and streams sessions to clients.
+* One or more **Application Servers** runs containerized applications and streams sessions to clients.
 A typical deployment uses multiple application servers in a *pool* to handle load volumes and provide redundancy.
 Application servers can be hosted in the cloud or on-premises.

-* A **broker** controls how remote applications are executed in the application server pool and routes client requests to the appropriate servers.
+* The **Broker Service** controls how remote applications are executed in the application server pool and routes client requests to the appropriate servers.

+If Turbo is used to deliver applications to endpoints or third-party streaming products for execution, only the Hub Server or a standard file server is required.

 ### Technology